New speakers are being confirmed daily. Please check back often to see the latest additions to the ETech program.

 Trevor Baca is VP of Software Engineering at Jaduka, where he leads realtime systems engineering and telephony services development.
 Baca has ten years’ experience in telephony and software development and has held senior leadersip roles in Software Development, Systems Engineering, and Human-Computer Interaction.
 Earlier in his career Baca worked at Simplified Development Corporation as Director of Systems Engineering and oversaw the development of Simplified Ventana, one of the first telephony provisioning systems developed through extensive user-experience engineering.
 Baca holds patents US 6,292,554 in switching and protocol integration and US 6,914,967 in realtime QoS analysis and corrections.

 Tucker Balch is a professor of Interactive Computing and Robotics at the Georgia Institute of Technology.
-He earned a Bachelor’s degree and Ph.D. also at Georgia Tech.
+He earned a Bachelor’s degree and Ph.D. at Georgia Tech.
 Balch was a member of the Robotics faculty at CMU from 1999 to 2001.
 He has published over 150 technical papers, journal articles, book chapters and books in the areas of robotics, computer vision and machine learning.
-He sleeps only once per week.
-When he does sleep, he sleeps in a chair.

 Violet Blue is the best-selling, award-winning author and editor of over twenty books on sex and sexuality, a number of which have been translated into several languages, and contributor to a number of nonfiction anthologies.
 Violet is the sex columnist for the San Francisco Chronicle with a weekly column titled Open Source Sex, and has a podcast of the same name that frequents iTunes’ top ten.
 She is a sex educator who lectures at UC Berkeley’s Boalt Hall School of Law, UCSF and community teaching institutions; she writes about erotica, pornography, sexual pleasure and health for major publications (such as O, The Oprah Magazine and Forbes.com) and various blogs.
 She is an author at Metblogs SF; a video correspondent for Geek Entertainment Television; she...
 Read More.